kawaiiDango/thermal-cam-ble/Readme.md

 - An N-channel logic-level MOSFET to power the camera programmaticaly
 - I2C pull-up resistors
 - 0.1uF and 10uF decoupling capacitors
-- A holder to attach the device to a phone?
+- A holder to attach the device to a phone

 ## Pin assignments